 11. Go bold with a feature wall

-The tendency to steer clear of colour and pattern on kitchen walls is waning, thanks to the cottagecore trend and its promotion of floral wallpaper prints.
+The tendency to steer clear of color and pattern on kitchen walls is waning, thanks to the cottagecore trend and its promotion of floral wallpaper prints.

-'Cottagecore references natural materials and heritage prints to capture a feeling of comfort and rural simplicity,' explains Paula Taylor, Colour and Trend Specialist at Graham & Brown.
+'Cottagecore references natural materials and heritage prints to capture a feeling of comfort and rural simplicity,' explains Paula Taylor, color and trend epecialist at Graham & Brown.
 'These familiar countryside motifs can prevent a kitchen from feeling purely functional by breathing life and vitality into the space.'

-To achieve this look in your kitchen, Paula advises to choose a rich colour palette - shades like yellow ochre or terracotta work well - to inject a sunny dose of colour.
+To achieve this look in your kitchen, Paula advises to choose a rich palette of kitchen color ideas – shades like yellow ochre or terracotta work well – to inject a sunny dose of color.

 'This will add warmth to a cold north-facing kitchen, or radiate a dazzling glow when bathed in natural sunlight.
 Pair with unbleached wood for a rustic style which evokes a homely country cottage,' she adds.